Dive Mask Fitting Guide for UK Divers

 Our Recommendation

 Visit a dive shop with your hood.
 Budget 30-60 minutes for proper fitting.
 Don't compromise on fit to save £20.
-A leaking mask ruins every dive, regardless of price.
+A leaking mask ruins every dive, regardless of price or how expensive your other gear is.

 Products Mentioned in This Guide